-Turn the chainsaw off after each cut.
-Never leave the LOGOSOL F2 unattended such that unauthorized persons can start it.
+Turn off the chainsaw after each cut.
+Never leave the Logosol F2+ unattended such that unauthorized persons can start it.

 If any kind of malfunction occurs, stop sawing immediately and turn off the chainsaw until the problem has been resolved.
 Always keep this in mind.
-Most accidents with dangerous machines, both the LOGOSOL F2 and other machines, happen when something goes wrong and the operator attempts to fix it while the machine is still running.
+Most accidents with dangerous machines, both the Logosol F2+ and other machines, happen when something goes wrong and the operator attempts to fix it while the machine is still running.
 A stop seldom shows up on the finished product.